-Sofia University's programs are designed to encourage the development of strong dialogical, analytical, clinical, technical, and critical thinking skills, and promote professional development and self-awareness.
-The University seeks students who have already developed a clear sense of their capabilities and are prepared to make a strong commitment to their intellectual, professional, spiritual, and emotional growth.
+Sofia University's programs are designed to encourage the development of strong dialogical, analytical, clinical, technical, and critical thinking skills, as well as to promote professional development and self-awareness.
+The University seeks students who have developed a clear sense of their capabilities and who are prepared to make a strong commitment to their intellectual, professional, spiritual, and emotional growth.